 Anambra, Cross Rivers (non-riverine areas), Ebonyi, Edo, Ekiti, Enugu, Imo, Kwara, Lagos, Ogun, Ondo, Osun and Oyo states: The security situation in these states is relatively stable and facilities well developed compared to other parts of the country.
 However, there are high levels of criminality, including petty crime, assaults and armed attack.
 Unnecessary travel after dark should be avoided.
 You should exercise a high degree of caution in these states.

 Commercial and internet fraud: Commercial and internet fraud is prevalent and often originates in Nigeria.
 Victims have been defrauded and those who travel to the originating country have had their lives endangered.
 Some have been killed.
 You should closely scrutinise all commercial ventures and job offers that originate from Nigeria from people unknown to you and not send money until proper checks are made.
-Criminals have been known to seek details of 'safe' bank accounts overseas in which to transfer large sums of money (as a donation or for a percentage of the amount involved).
+Criminals have been known to seek details of 'safe' bank accounts overseas in which to transfer large sums of money (purportedly as a donation or for a percentage of the amount involved).
 They may also provide fake cashier cheques for 'urgent' shipments of large quantities of goods, request sizeable fees for a fake Nigerian government contract or to supply crude oil and extort money from individuals they have convinced to travel to Nigeria for a business opportunity.
 If you are a victim of a Nigerian financial scam, we advise you to obtain legal advice and not to travel to Nigeria to seek restitution as there is a risk of physical assault from the perpetrators.
-Our information on international scams provides more detail on these types of scams.

 If you are travelling to Nigeria, you should inform relatives and friends that they may receive phone calls and emails from bogus hospitals or doctors in Nigeria claiming that an Australian traveller has been injured and money is required to be sent for medical treatment.
 Your relatives and friends in Australia should treat any requests for money with caution and ensure that the contact is genuine, including emails purportedly sent by you, as this is a common method of extorting money.
 If they have been unsuccessful in attempts to contact you and remain concerned, they should then contact the Department of Foreign Affairs and Trade’s Consular Emergency Centre (see Where to Get Help for contact details).
 To minimise the risk, you should be careful about disclosing personal information and disposing of personal documents while in Nigeria.